City of Hope conducts basic research that produces valuable intellectual property, which is translated into new products, new businesses and new jobs.

 Among its many activities, CATD also hosts conferences for venture capitalists, at which City of Hope investigators present their findings to potential funding sources.

-Office of Technology Licensing (OTL)
+Our Office of Technology Licensing (OTL)

 actively pursues patent protection for new inventions devised by its investigators deemed of commercial importance.
 Further, the OTL licenses intellectual property (IP) via Internet marketing, targeted marketing and inquiries by outside interested parties.

-Center for Biomedicine & Genetics (CBG)
+The Center for Biomedicine & Genetics (CBG)

 is a premier academic facility specializing in rapid production of pharmaceutical-grade materials.
 CBG invites collaborators from other institutions and biopharmaceutical companies to test promising new therapeutics, and supports phase I and II clinical trials at City of Hope.